AVJdataminer/Notes/Springboard Capstone Review.md

 Your submission is complete and includes all requested pieces including:

-- The submission includes code for the project, submitted as a Jupyter notebook in your Github repository.
+- The submission includes code for the project, submitted as a Jupyter notebooks in your Github repository.

 - The submission includes a 11 page slide deck presentation submitted as pdf document.
 This presentation combines thorough descriptions and well planned out data visualizations to provide a solid overview of the modeling outcomes and potential considerations by users.